Health and Wellness

 Ontario's Preschool Speech and Language Program offers education, assessment and Speech-language therapy for families with children under 5 years of age.
 Children between the ages of 0-5 years can access First Words, which is free of charge and delivered in both official languages.
 Call Ottawa Public Health at 613-580-6744 extension 28020 and speak to a Public Health Nurse about any issues related to speech and language.
 Visit the First Words website at First Words to get information and tips on how to promote speech and language development and for a list of upcoming screening clinics.

-Bring your child (age 0 to eligibility for Senior Kindergarten) to a First Words Screening Clinic.
-They are free,don’t require an appointment and are open to families who live in Ottawa.
+Bring your child (age 0 to eligibility for Senior Kindergarten) to a First Words Communication Checkup.
+They are free, don’t require an appointment, and are open to families who live in Ottawa.

 Pinecrest- Queensway Community Health Centre